 - Calvin budgets will support significant numbers of faculty-student research projects.

-- The college will place high value on programs and projects that lead to early-career achievements by undergraduates (e.g., presentations, publications, exhibitions, performances).
+- The university will place high value on programs and projects that lead to early-career achievements by undergraduates (e.g., presentations, publications, exhibitions, performances).

 - Facilitate and promote scholarly achievement